5 Reasons to Bring the Olympic Games Back to Their Source

 It’s Centrally Located

 It could take three months in the ancient days to get to Olympia, but the contests were a way to create a unity among the diverse states that were under Greek influence.
 Today, the island takes a whole lot less time to get to by air or sea.
-It’s more convenient to get to from North America, Europe and Asia than say…Rio de Janeiro.
+It’s more convenient to get to from North America, Europe and Asia than say…Rio de Janeiro or Brisbane.

 In the beginning, this was a religious center dedicated to Zeus.
 Early Hellenic games were only open to free Greeks (not slaves).
 They became so popular that they were opened to athletes from around the Mediterranean, who would do pilgrimages to participate in the games.